codxse/batavia-restful/README.md

 # batavia-restful

 RESTful service for batavia visualization app.
-MIT License.
+The MIT License.
+Copyright (c) 2016 Nadiar AS.